Dysrhythmic/Watchtower/README.md

 ```
 - Discord destination: Monitors Telegram channel `@vxunderground` and an RSS feed
   - Telegram channel:
-    - Forwards messages with `malware` or `ransomware` keywords in their content or attachments
+    - Forwards messages with keywords listed in the `kw-malware.json` file in their content or attachments
     - Checks OCR-extracted text and entire text-based attachments for keywords
     - Trims 1 line from front and 2 lines from end
   - RSS feed: